julianjohannesen/js-concurrency-notes/f002-promises.md

 .then(n => n * 3); //->15
 ```

 Our problem now is that we can only add a single then call to chain.
 We aren't yet able to call chain(5).then(...).then(...).
-To overcome this obstacle, we need change then's return value. **Instead of returning a value like 5 directly, we wrap the return value in a new chain**.
-Now the chain function lives up to its name: when we call then(), we get a new chain, and we can call then() on that, which gives us a new chain, etc. When we're done, we access .value
+To overcome this obstacle, we need to change then's return value. **Instead of returning a value like 5 directly, we wrap the return value in a new chain**.
+Now the chain function lives up to its name: when we call then(), we get a new chain, and we can call then() on that, which gives us a new chain, etc., recursively.
+When we're done, we access .value

 ```js
 function chain(value) {